Skip to content

 SCIE at NCASC 2025

-The Social Care Institute for Excellence (SCIE) will be attending the National Children and Adult Services Conference (NCASC) 2025 to share insights and showcase great examples of digital innovation, which are improving the efficiency of service delivery while enhancing the experience of those receiving care.
+The Social Care Institute for Excellence (SCIE) attended the National Children and Adult Services Conference (NCASC) 2025 to share insights and showcase great examples of digital innovation, which are improving the efficiency of service delivery while enhancing the experience of those receiving care.

 As social care leaders continue to face significant cost pressures, digital innovation offers huge potential.
 It helps social care workers to spend more time on critical tasks, delivering personalised care, and less time on administrative tasks, while providing more accurate information more quickly, resulting in better quality, more efficient and safer care.